 Deploying BigBlueButton on your Elastic Metal server

-BigBlueButton is a powerful web conference system, allowing to communicate with remote team members over fully encrypted connections using TLS/SSL.
-After having successfully deployed the application for everyone during the COVID period, we will show you how to deploy a BigBlueButton platform on your servers.
-The application was developed for academic use and supports a large number of concurent users in each conference room.
+BigBlueButton is a powerful web conferencing system, allowing you to communicate with remote team members over fully encrypted connections using TLS/SSL.
+The application was developed for academic use and supports a large number of concurrent users in each conference room.

 The application can be deployed on Scaleway Elastic Metal servers and allows you to have access to features such as:

-- Invitation to a conference through a simple custom URL
+- Conference invitations via a simple custom URL

 - Built-in chat during videoconferencing

 - Conference recording

 BigBlueButton is open-source software and can be used on Elastic Metal servers without any additional license cost.

-This tutorial is composed of several steps.
-The first section shows you have to deploy BigBlueButton on a Scaleway Elastic Metal server.
-The second, advanced, section is intended for users who want to take their configurations further.
+This tutorial shows you how to deploy BigBlueButton on a Scaleway Elastic Metal server.